 The limited amount of a product makes users think faster without shelving the purchase.
-The deficit always generates the demand, and many modern resources use this to increase conversion.
+The deficit always generates the demand, and many modern resources use this to increase the eCommerce conversion rate.
 As a rule, this is related to the idea that a limited amount of a product can prove its quality (it is quickly sold out) or a bargain price (the best offer).

-To create an artificial product shortage, website owners place specific messages on the pages of an online store, such as “2 items left”, “Low in stock”, etc.
+To create an artificial product shortage, eCommerce website owners place-specific messages on the pages of an online store, such as “2 items left”, “Low in stock,” etc.

 We recommend this strategy if the product really runs out of stock faster than other goods, but you still have it.